awsdocs/aws-dms-step-by-step/doc_source/chap-rdssqlserver2s3datalake.steps.createreplicationinstance.md

 To create an AWS DMS replication instance, do the following:

-1. Sign in to the AWS Management Console, and open the AWS DMS console at [https://console\.aws\.amazon\.com/dms/v2/](https://console.aws.amazon.com/dms/v2/)\.
+1. Sign in to the AWS Management Console, and open the [AWS DMS console](https://console.aws.amazon.com/dms/v2)\.

 1. If you are signed in as an AWS Identity and Access Management \(IAM\) user, you must have the appropriate permissions to access AWS DMS\.
-For more information about the permissions required, see [IAM permissions needed to use AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.html#CHAP_Security.IAMPermissions)\.
+For more information about the permissions required, see [IAM permissions](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.html#CHAP_Security.IAMPermissions)\.

 1. On the Welcome page, choose **Create replication instance** to start a database migration\.